loyfael/Calydia/README.md

 - 🎟️ Ticket system based on discord threads
 - 💬 Slash command `/info` to display useful server links
 - 🧊 Minecraft Player Server Count
+- 😡 Contestation for send a contract between you and player for send client logs
 ---

 ## 🚀 Getting Started